lbaehren/prometheus-sumo/documentation/Development.md

       database: <%= database_name %>_development
       <<: *common

-``app/source.yml`` defined the layout of the tables, storing information on an external database, of which images (and their associated metadata) are available through prometheus.
+``app/source.yml`` defines the layout of the tables, storing information on an external database, of which images (and their associated metadata) are available through prometheus.